classyPimp/turboPimp/README.md

 user.has_errors?
 => true
 ```
+**validate will validate any nested model as well with their own validation rules**

 If your server responsds with errors in json e.g. user was validated on rails and responded with `{user: {errors: {name: ["too short"]}}}`
 when Model.parse 'ed those errors will present